-Ky Tip: Mastering the art of negotiation in Dubai Souqs is essential
+Ky Tip: Mastering Negotiation in Dubai Souqs is essential!

 - If you’re with others, be the one that’s not overly eager.
 The merchants will want to impress you because he knows there’s a chance you will leave his store without a purchase.
 He will also want to give you a deal.